sonic-net/SONiC/doc/mgmt/Certificate_Management.md

 # 2 Functionality

-The Certificate Management Feature will implement two new YANG models, security-profile and ca-mode.
+The Certificate Management Feature will implement three new YANG models, security-profile and ca-mode.
 The security-profile model will be for associating certificates with applications as well as providing options for using those certificates.
 The ca-mode model will be for managing the CA certificates, CSRs and configuring a CA server either locally (server mode) or remotely (client mode).
 The models will also have RPCs defined for all certificate related actions.

 A set of functions will be created in sysmonitor.py that will be used to monitor the certificates and configurations and raise appropriate alarms and events.